fortybytes/instagram-laravel/README.md

-# Instagram Service Provider for Laravel 4
+# Instagram Service Provider for Laravel

 A simple [Laravel 4](http://laravel.com) service provider for including the [PHP Instagram API](https://github.com/galen/PHP-Instagram-API).

 ## Installation

-The Instagram Service Provider can be installed via [Composer](http://getcomposer.org) by requiring the `elevencodes/instagram-laravel` package and setting the `minimum-stability` to `dev` in your project's `composer.json`.
+The Instagram Service Provider can be installed via [Composer](http://getcomposer.org) by requiring the `elevencodes/instagram-laravel` package.

 ```json
 {